siddhartha-gadgil/topology-2021/content/assignments/bases-and-metrics.md

 draft: false
 ---

+This assignment is based on material in lectures 3 and 4.

 1. Let `$X$` be a space with discrete topology and `$B$` a collection of subsets of `$X$`.
 Prove or disprove that  `$B$` is a basis _if and only if_ every singleton set `$\{x\}$`, with `$x\in X$`, is in `$B$`.

 2. Which of the following form a basis for some topology on $\mathbb{R}^2$?
 In each case prove or disprove.